LucasBorboleta/Baltek/doc/Design.md

   - the second click selects the footballer for a "run"
   - the third click selects the footballer for a "sprint" if it is possible
   - the fourth click unselect the footballer.

+  # Idea for interfacing "sprint"

+  - button with three states:

+    - "sprint: off" ; this is the state at initialization.
+    - "sprint: on" ; this is the state when it is going to be used.
+    - "sprint: over" ; this is the state when it has been used.